manasvil/RapidPrototyping-Curriculum/README.md

 ## What is this repository about?

-This repository aims to capture the curriculum for a maker-oriented course offered at Georgia Tech– CS 6452 also known as Prototyping Interactive Systems which aimed to provide basic technical efficacy to PhD students who came from a variety of backgrounds.
+This repository aims to capture the curriculum for a maker-oriented course offered at Georgia Tech– CS 6452, also known as Prototyping Interactive Systems, which aimed to provide basic technical efficacy to PhD students who came from a variety of backgrounds.
 The syllabus for this curriculum drew heavily on the concepts and spirit of the DIY (do-it-yourself) culture and could be seen as a maker-oriented approach to prototyping.

-It was developed by the following team at Georgia Tech-
+It was developed by the following pioneering team at Georgia Tech-

 - Gregory Abowd
 - Aman Parnami
 - Elizabeth DiSalvo
 - Zane Cochran

+This class was offered over the course of a full semester and taught two major modules: Introduction to Physical Computing and Introduction to Mobile Phone Programming.
+This repo focuses purely on the first module i.e. Intro to Physical Computing.

 ## What is my motivation in pursuing this project?